On this page:

 Walk difficulty: Grade 3 - Bushwalking experience required.

-Nestled in the heart of the Victorian Goldfields Junction Walking Track is just 7km out of Castlemaine.
-Once a busy route, used by Traditional Owners and later by European settlers traveling to Castlemaine from Melbourne, it is full of historical remnants like remainders of old buildings and the footings of the old bridge on the original road to Fryerstown.
+Nestled in the heart of the Victorian Goldfields Junction Walking Track is 7km out of Castlemaine.
+Once a busy route, used by Traditional Owners and later by European settlers traveling to Castlemaine from Melbourne, you'll see remains of old buildings and footings of the old bridge on the original road to Fryerstown.

-Walk past beautiful forest of Red Stringybark, Red Box and Long-leaf Box trees, with sparse colourful shrub species including native orchids.
+Walk past beautiful forest of Red Stringybark, Red Box and Long-leaf Box trees, with sparse colourful shrub and native orchids.

-This part of the forest is also home to many native animals, including kangaroos and wallabies, rich birdlife (including owls, parrots, honeyeaters and more), reptiles and frogs.
+The forest is home to many native animals, including kangaroos and wallabies, rich birdlife (including owls, parrots, honeyeaters and more), reptiles and frogs.

-Pack a picnic to set up at Railway Dam before or after your walk.
+Pack a picnic to have at Railway Dam before or after your walk.

 Staying for the weekend?

-Visit Walking in Victoria to discover more of our state forest walking trails.
+Visit Walking in Victoria to discover more state forest walking trails.

 Download More to Explore to search for nearby campsites, 4WD tracks, mountain biking trails and more.